Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 Well, answering in single words is okay but if you really want to stand out from the competition, it’ll be a good choice if you back it with a short story.

-Sample Answers For Strength
+Sample Answers For Strengths

 I believe when it comes to quality audits, I am able to find out the gaps effortlessly.
 Also, I am able to effectively monitor the investigations and make conclusions about root causes.
 I think it’s my creative thinking that helps me do this job effectively.
 Being flexible with different roles, I am also deputed at different quality activities inside my organization.
 I always make a summary of key learnings from each event that help me keep track of my progress.